GreatFruitOmsk/pyqtdeploy-mirror/doc/pyrcc.rst

 The :program:`pyrcc5` and :program:`pyrcc4` programs are the Python equivalents (for PyQt5 and PyQt4 respectively) of Qt's :program:`rcc` program.
-They convert a collection of resource files into a Python source file that is then imported by the application.
-The :program:`rcc` similarly converts the collection of resource files to C++ code.
+They convert a collection of resource files into a Python source file that is then imported by the application.  :program:`rcc` similarly converts the collection of resource files to C++ code.

 Using :program:`rcc` makes it possible to create a C++ application as a single executable file.
-Having a single file makes such an application easy to deploy.
+Having a single file makes such an application easier to deploy.
 However with :program:`pyrcc5` and :program:`pyrcc4`, while they reduce the number of files that need to be deployed, there will always be at least two.
-Of course the standard Python distribution tools are designed to cope with multiple source files, so using :program:`pyrcc5` and :program:`pyrcc4` doesn't offer any benefits.
+Of course the standard Python distribution tools are designed to cope with multiple source files, so using :program:`pyrcc5` and :program:`pyrcc4` doesn't offer any significant benefits.

 :program:`pyqtdeploy` itself uses :program:`rcc` to embed all the files that make up the applications and does not support the use of the output of